fishdan/team-passwords/README.md

    - Creates the `/team-passwords` page with the `[team_passwords]` shortcode if it doesn't exist.
    - Adds the `team_passwords_user` role.

-Alternatively download the latest zip file and install it via your wordpress "add plugin"
+Alternatively download the latest zip file from the button above and install it via your wordpress "add plugin"

 ---